Select Board — March 31, 2026

 Potentially controversial issues

-Restriction on Select Board Member Michael Smith's Access
+Restriction on use of town buildings by Select Board member Michael Smith

 Split votes